philippeehlert/part-up/CONTRIBUTING.md

 - When an integrator is satisfied with the branch and all feedback is processed, the integrator merges the feature branch into `master` using `git merge --no-ff feat-notifications`.

+## Code formatting

+We use linting following the Airbnb rule set to keep the code base clean and maintainable.
+You can use this by [installing a linter](https://guide.meteor.com/code-style.html#eslint-editor) to your editor.
+The linter will run while you code and help with format practices, besides realtime linting we also run the linter when commiting with `npm run commit` so you can see if you've missed anything.

 ## <a name="commit"></a> Git Commit Guidelines

 We have very precise rules over how our git commit messages can be formatted for maintenance of the change log and semantic versioning.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the git commit messages to **generate the change log**.

 ## Contributing workflow